Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes are a pervasive challenge faced by many communities, including Sarasota, Florida.
 These disputes often involve sensitive issues such as divorce, child custody, visitation rights, alimony, and property division.
 Traditionally, such disagreements have been settled through courtroom litigation, which can be lengthy, costly, and emotionally draining.
-In recent years, arbitration has emerged as a viable alternative designed to address these issues more discreetly and efficiently.
-Family dispute arbitration refers to a voluntary, private process where the disputing parties agree to resolve their conflicts outside of court with the help of a neutral arbitrator.
+In recent years, arbitration has emerged as a viable alternative designed to address these issues more discreetly and efficiently. family dispute arbitration refers to a voluntary, private process where the disputing parties agree to resolve their conflicts outside of court with the help of a neutral arbitrator.

 In Sarasota's community of 228,369 residents, this method offers an effective way to preserve interpersonal relationships and reduce judicial congestion, ensuring that family matters are resolved in a manner sensitive to personal and community values.